surfingreg/heatpump-rs/readme.md

 - create 'heatpump' crate and lock in name
 - start wifi as access point (then change to client)

 ## References

-# Going where I want to go, kind of.
-I'm not sure I want to lock into the ESPHome ecosystem.
+## Where I want to go...
 I'm undecided on a few points: communicate via MQTT? websocket? not sure how ESPHome talks.
 The main difference is I want to start over entirely in Rust.
 Oh, and I strenuously dislike yaml.
 - https://github.com/Sammy1Am/mitsubishi-uart

-# The seminal works to reverse engineer the Mitsubishi heat pump.
+## The seminal works to reverse engineer the Mitsubishi heat pump.
 - https://github.com/SwiCago/HeatPump (c/c++)
 - https://github.com/gysmo38/mitsubishi2MQTT (web/mqtt/c/c++)
 - https://github.com/geoffdavis/esphome-mitsubishiheatpump (yaml/esphome/)